abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10.md

     - SLA for tickets and pages are management decision, and it's essential to have that times corresponding to your business case
     - you need an escalation process if something doesn't work as expected.
 Engineers can miss pager or have problems connecting to the internet
+    - engineers on-call should have a way how to escalate decisions to executives.
+If they have solutions that significantly impact customers or the company, it's not on them to make the decision that can cost millions.
+    - similar to security and compliance issues, you should always have a legal and security team to help there

+6. Incident resolution

+    - mitigate incident is what engineers have to do it first
+    - after they mitigate the problem, on-call will deploy the fix and observe that platform is stable
+    - then, they will close incident

+7. Incident closure

+    - you prepare postmortem document
+      - their many ways how to do it.
+What is essential is to make it easy as possible using templates and make it fast soon as possible (the day of the incident or the next day)
+    - postmortem review and planning tickets to improve problems that you observe, don't forget deadlines for tickets and review them

 ## Requirements for pagers